-According to doctors C. Orian Truss and William G. Crook of Birmingham, Alabama and Jackson, Tennessee respectively, it was difficult to find any symptom that couldn't be traced back to candida albicans.
-The pair referred to the newly-discovered condition as “candida-related complex,” “candidiasis hypersensitivity,” “chronic candidiasis,” “yeast allergy,” “yeast overgrowth,” “the yeast syndrome,” or simply as "candida" or "yeast problem."
-The pair suggested that one out of three Americans suffered from a yeast allergy and an entire supplement industry sprung up around "the yeast problem."
+According to doctors C. Orian Truss and William G. Crook of Birmingham, Alabama, and Jackson, Tennessee, it was difficult to find any symptom that couldn't be traced back to Candida albicans, which they called “candida-related complex.”
+They suggested that one out of three Americans suffered from a yeast allergy.
+An entire supplement industry sprung up around “the yeast problem.”

 - beer, wine, and some ciders

 - vinegar and foods like pickles that contain vinegar